 Certificate in Medical Assisting

-- Requires TWO semesters- 28 semester hours of coursework
+- Requires THREE semesters- 41 semester hours of coursework

 - View the Medical Assisting Certificate for more information!